 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the long-term geometric rates of return for each major asset class included in RHBT's target asset allocation as of June 30, 2021 and 2020 are summarized below.
+Best estimates of the long-term geometric rates of return for each major asset class included in RHBT's target asset allocation as of June 30, 2022 is summarized below.

 Long-term

 Expected Real Target

 Asset Class Return Allocation

-Global equity 6.8% 55.0%
+Global equity 4.8% 55.0%

-Core plus fixed income 4.1% 15.0%
+Core plus fixed income 2.1% 15.0%

-Core real estate 6.1% 10.0%
+Core real estate 4.1% 10.0%

-Hedge fund 4.4% 10.0%
+Hedge fund 2.4% 10.0%

-Private equity 8.8% 10.0%
+Private equity 6.8% 10.0%